NateDen/Finite-Automata/README.md

 # Finite-Automata
-A deterministic finite automata as well as a non-deterministic one
+An implementation of deterministic finite automata as well as a non-deterministic one in Python 3.